Conditions

 Many people with ADHD experience higher levels of anxiety, which can negatively impact their ability to focus on memory tasks.
 Social threats also affect individuals with ADHD and anxiety differently.
 When both symptoms are high, anxiety tends to have a stronger influence on how these individuals process threats.

-ADHD and Anxiety as Disabilities
+ADHD and anxiety as disabilities

 ADHD and anxiety significantly impact daily functioning and are recognized and protected under the Americans with Disabilities Act (ADA).
 Accommodations and workplace protections are available.
 The Social Security Administration (SSA) has updated its listing for anxiety disorders to include OCD, highlighting their severity.